palindrome11/cwconlon.github.io/_pages/about.md

 The first gig  will be "The Big Bouncy Mattress" which gets it's name from a radio show on WBCN Boston in the 70's.
 Sidebar being that I date myself as another 'Hippie Dippy Web Hacker' but such is life.
-Labels, Lanels, Labels everywhere and hardly ever catch an essence.
+Labels, Labels, Labels everywhere and hardly ever catch an essence.
 So, off we go !!! look for references to Charles L and Mattress Michigas as the BBM unfolds and a universe of unassociated subjects are tied together by gravity sometimes and sometimes not.